EichlerLab/pav/README.md

 # Phased Assembly Variant Caller (PAV)

+WARNING: This version has a bug in alignments that reduces sensitivity.
+Please wait for an update before building.

 PAV is a tool for discovering variation using assembled genomes aligned to a reference.
 It is designed explicitly for phased assemblies, however, it can be used for squashed assemblies by providing an empty FASTA for the second haplotype.